ilhamdanu13/Multilabel-Panorama-Classification-with-Transfer-Learning-using-PyTorch/README.md

 ### MCOC (Model, Criterion, Optimizer, Callback)
 ![Screenshot 2022-05-30 175652](https://user-images.githubusercontent.com/86812576/170978766-d6b13a81-9ab3-434a-a710-327caed4764f.png)

-Where the adaptation phase is to use a standard learning rate, because it's like training on a regular mini neural network, and a little patience to get a baseline for the first model, but after that, do tuning.
+Where the adaptation phase is to use a standard learning rate, because it's like training on a regular mini neural network, and a little patience to get a benchmark for the first model, but after that, do tuning.
 It's easy with MCOC (Model, Criterion, Optimizer, and Callback).

 The adaptation phase is also usually faster, and the score will increase with fine tuining, so usually in the transfer learning adaptation phase the score is quite high around 70-80%, once you do fine tuning you can jump to 90%.